GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 4:32pm - I understood my errors and its time to fix it.
 In Error.cshtml file i have two error.
 First was line break error in model and second was
          model path was short for ErrorViewModel.
 4:49pm - For fixing errors in Error.cshtml file i modified the model path and fixed line break in model.
+5:15pm - I fixed the third error which was in _ViewImports.cshtml file.
+Because, i changed the Model folder name.
+Due to which, i changed
+         models with ViewModels for reference.